-- 3.1.2.10 In reviewing proposals for residential development, Council shall consider the impact on municipal capacity, hard services and utilities including sanitary sewer, municipal water supply, storm drainage, service utilities and roadways.
-Council shall take the following into account prior to enacting an amendment to the Zoning By-law: - That the physical condition of land proposed for development will not present a hazard to buildings structures and residents; and, - b) That the development is serviced by municipal water supply and sewage disposal facilities and that the reserve capacity of these services can accommodate such development. - 3.1.2.11 Proponents of townhouse and apartment developments are encouraged to provide on-site recreational facilities in keeping with the proposed development. - 3.1.2.12 Proposals for townhouse and apartment development shall not be considered by Council unless a proposed site plan has been submitted with the application addressing the matters contained in the Planning Act.
+- 3.1.2.6 Proposals involving mixed densities of residential types shall also be reviewed under the policies of Section 3.1.2.7. - 3.1.2.107 In reviewing proposals for residential development with a net density of more than 18 units per hectare, Council shall consider the impact on municipal capacity, hard services and utilities including sanitary sewer, municipal water supply, storm drainage, service utilities and roadways.
+Council shall take the following into account prior to enacting an amendment to the Zoning By-law: - a) That the development will not involve a building in excess of three full stories above average finished grade and designed to be in keeping with the general character of the area;

+- ab) That the physical condition of land proposed for development will not present a hazard to buildings structures and residents; and, - c) That the net density of development shall not exceed 75 units per hectare; - bd) That the development is serviced by municipal water supply and sewage disposal facilities and that the design_reserve capacity of these services can accommodate such development. - e) That the proposed development is within 100 metres of an arterial or collector road as defined in Schedule "B" of this Plan; and - f) That sufficient on-site parking is provided and adequate buffering, screening or separation distance is provided to protect adjacent areas of lower density housing. - 3.1.23.8 Proponents of townhouse and apartment developments are encouraged to provide on-site recreational facilities in keeping with the proposed development. - 3.1.23.9 Proposals for townhouse and apartment development shall not be considered by Council unless a proposed site plan has been submitted with the application addressing the matters contained in the Planning Act.
+Section 41 of the Planning Act, RSO 1990.

-3.1.2.13 Condominium Conversions
+3.1.2.10 Condominium Conversions